JoshuaAYoung/PUBCrawlHub/README.md

 # PUBcrawlHUB
 A free app to find bars and breweries and map out your pub crawl.
 [Link to the live version](http://joshyoung.net/pubcrawlhub/)

+### Some notes on the build
+- The app's design was born organically - no templates here
+- The CSS was scratch built - no bootstrap here
+- The functionality of the Mapbox plugin was somewhat limiting.
+Some creative JavaScript was crafted in order to work around some missing features.
+For example:
+    - The plugin would not automatically get directions without a click event inside of the map plugin
+    - The map did required longitude and latitude in order to add pins to the map.
+The OpenBrewery API, unfortunately, does not have latitude and longitude data for ALL bars.
+These were strategically sorted out.
+    - The Mapbox API does not automatically center on any of the results.
+This latitude and longitude had to be calculated and fed to the plugin in order to show all results on the page.

 ### Features to come

 - Countdown timer, to sync up with your friends and know when to move on